hippogriffin/ess-helm/charts/matrix-stack/README.md

 The chart comes with an internal postgres database which will be automatically setup by default.

-Although we are trying to update the database reliably with the chart, it is provided as-is without warranty of any kind.
+On a production deployment, we advise you to host your own Postgres instance, and configure it accordingly.
+The chart's built in Postgres is primarily for demonstration.

-On a production deployment, we advise you to host your own Postgres instance, and configure it accordingly for each of the following the components, if you enable them:
+For each of the following the components, the postgres configuration can be configured in:
 - Synapse under `synapse.postgres`
 - Matrix Authentication Service under `matrixAuthenticationService.postgres`